 The order in which the variables are placed is very important.
-As a start we suggest to start running {\tt FIRE} with any order and to detect Thiele ``limits''~---~the number of probe points to perform a one-dimensional Thiele reconstruction by the corresponding variable.
-We recommend reordering variables in the decreasing order of Thiele limits, i.e.\ staring from variables that need a large number of probe points in Thiele reconstruction.
-However, if one can chose a basis of master integrals such that the denominators by $d$ are split, it is recommended to put $d$ at the last place, as the smaller Newton limit will be used for it instead.
+As a starting point, we suggest running {\tt FIRE} with any order and to detect Thiele ``limits''~---~the number of probe points to perform a one-dimensional Thiele reconstruction by the corresponding variable.
+We recommend reordering the variables in the decreasing order of Thiele limits, i.e.\ staring from variables that need a large number of probe points in Thiele reconstruction.
+However, if one can chooses a basis of master integrals such that the denominators by $d$ are split, it is recommended to put $d$ at the last place, as the smaller Newton limit will be used for it instead.